Esther Choo: Controversies

 On June 21, 2019, Choo tweeted "White people can be exhausting.
 Just an observation."
 Choo's employer, OHSU, noted that the comment was posted on a personal account, and "does not purport to represent the views of OHSU, this communication does not violate any OHSU policy or prohibition."

 On February 26, 2021, Choo was named in a lawsuit against OHSU alleging that Choo failed to take action when she was made aware of an alleged sexual assault involving Dr. Jason Campbell, who became popular on TikTok during the COVID-19 pandemic.
 Two months after Choo had been informed of the sexual assaults she went on to promote Dr. Campbell on social media.
-When the woman who had been assaulted confronted Choo about her open support of Dr. Campbell, Choo responded "I don't need policing by White women" seen in a screenshot within the filed lawsuit.
+When the woman who had been assaulted confronted Choo about her open support of Dr. Campbell, Choo responded "I don't need policing by White women".
 On March 4, Times Up released a statement supporting Choo.
 Following this statement at least 4 founding members of Times Up Healthcare resigned in protest and 10 founders were removed from the Times Up Healthcare website.

-On November 23, 2022, Choo suggested via Twitter canceling Thanksgiving (implying it was immoral) and that "Winter Holidays" be moved to summer.